jackmidoglover/bamazon/README.md

 ![view low inventory](/bamazonscreenshots/low_inventory_command.png)

-The manager can also search the database for inventory with a stock_quantity of less than 5.
+The manager can also search the database for inventory with a stock_quantity of 5 or less.

 ![add to inventory](/bamazonscreenshots/add_inventory.png)